ionic-team/capacitor/site/docs-md/plugins/plugin-api-javascript.md

 # Plugin API: JavaScript

-The Avocado JavaScript API handles proxying calls to the Avocado cross-platform runtime.
+The Capacitor JavaScript API handles proxying calls to the Capacitor cross-platform runtime.

-We recommend building plugins in TypeScript, which makes it easy to use Avocado's types during development of the JS side of your plugin.
+We recommend building plugins in TypeScript, which makes it easy to use Capacitor's types during development of the JS side of your plugin.

 ```typescript